Brad Stevens: Sixers ‘No. 1 Offense’ Without Ben Simmons

 “Superphysical, well-coached, good basketball team, obviously, everybody talks about their frontcourt – rightfully so, with Harris, Horford, and Embiid – but they got a lot of good players on that basketball team.”

-Winners of three-out-of-four regular-season matchups, the Celtics handed the Sixers a 21-point blowout the last time these two teams met.
+Winners of two-out-of-three regular-season matchups, the Sixers suffered a 21-point blowout loss the last time these two teams met.
 But Stevens isn’t looking too deep into the last few meetings between Boston and Philly, knowing the drastic changes and sacrifices forced by the COVID-19 pandemic has taken a toll on everyone in many different ways.

 “I think everybody is pretty familiar with each other by the end of the season but we’ve all changed a little,” Stevens said.
 “Again, we’ve been working on potential playoff opponents for a while, as everyone else has, that’s not unique to us and we’ll get ready to play on Monday or Tuesday.